Darold (album)

-Darold is the third studio album by American rapper ASAP Ferg, released on November 8, 2024 by ASAP Worldwide, Polo Grounds, and RCA Records, his first project in four years.
+Darold is the third studio album by American rapper ASAP Ferg.
+In was released on November 8, 2024, through ASAP Worldwide, Polo Grounds Music, and RCA Records, marking his first project in four years.
 The album features artists such as Future, Denzel Curry, Mike Will Made It, and Mary J. Blige.

 Background

-On October 4, 2024, Ferguson announced his third studio album Darold with the release of its debut single "Allure", with rapper Future and producer Miek Will Made It as features.
+On October 4, 2024, Ferguson announced his third studio album, Darold, with the release of its debut single "Allure", with rapper Future and producer Mike Will Made It as features.